How to Put Dog Tag on the Collar

 It can also carry crucial information, including the vaccination of your pet and legally required information like rabies, medical details, registration, etc.

 While microchipping a dog is also an option, a stranger may not know how to confirm if your dog has one.
-Furthermore, in order to get the chip scanned, the dog needs to be taken to a veterinarian.
+In order to get the chip scanned, the dog needs to be taken to a veterinarian.

 By simply adding a tag, the person who finds your dog can know the address, your phone number, and even information on whether your pet is microchipped or not.